nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 # Molecular Laboratory 3
+>In Unit 2 we learned how to construct shotgun genomic libraries for Illumina platforms.
+We will now use our shotgun libraries for the targeted sequence capture of UCEs.

-## Targeted sequence Capture of UCEs
+## Hybridization of RNA probes to UCEs

 <details>
   <summary>Click to expand protocol!</summary>

-  >In Unit 2 we learned how to construct shotgun genomic libraries for Illumina platforms.
-The shotgun library is what we will use for the targeted sequence capture of UCEs.

 **Materials**